FCS championship selection show: Date, time, how to watch | NCAA.com

 The 2019 FCS championship bracket will be announced Sunday, Nov.
 24 at 12:30 p.m.
 ET in a televised selection show on ESPNU.
 Twenty-four schools will participate in the single-elimination tournament.

-Ten of the participants qualify automatically via conference championship.
+Ten of the participants have already qualified automatically via conference championship.
 Click or tap here to see every automatic bid.
 The remaining 14 championship teams will be selected at large by the Division I Football Championship Committee.

 The top eight teams in the tournament will be seeded Nos.
 1-8 and will receive first-round byes.
 The eight first round games begin Saturday, Nov.
 30 at on-campus sites.